 What is the problem?
-Turning public data into business opportunities
+Turning public data to business opportunities

-Public authorities produce large amounts of data that could become the raw material for new, innovative cross-border applications and services.
-Examples of products and services based on the re-use of Public Sector Information (PSI) are GPS, weather forecasts, financial and insurance services.
+Public authorities produce large amounts of data that could become the raw material for new, innovative cross-border applications and services e Examples of products and services based on the re-use of public sector information (PSI) are GPS, weather forecasts, financial and insurance services.

-Public Sector Information is one of the single largest sources of information in Europe.
+PSI is the single largest source of information in Europe.
 Its estimated market value is €32 billion.
-The re-use of public data could generate new business opportunities, jobs and open up choices for consumers.
+Re-used, this public data could generate new businesses and jobs and give consumers more choice and more value for money.

 Why is EU action needed?
 To unlock the public data potential across Europe

-In general, the use of public sector information is restricted to governments or public bodies.
-Governments could stimulate the creation of content markets by making public information more easily available for re-use on transparent and effective terms.
+Often the use of this information is restricted to governments or public bodies.
+Governments could stimulate content markets by making public sector information more widely available for re-use on transparent and effective terms.

 What has the Commission done so far?

-The original Public Sector Information Directive published in 2003 laid down basic principles of availability, transparency and cost limits to level the playing field for commercial re-users of public sector information.
+A Directive was adopted in 2003 which lays down basic principles of availability, transparency and cost limits to ensure a level playing field for commercial re-users of public sector information.

-- Run a data portal website as a single access point for the information that it holds, encouraging EU institutions, agencies and bodies to use this access portal for their documents.
+Set up a data portal website as a single access point for the information that it holds, encouraging other EU institutions, agencies and bodies to use this access portal for their documents.

-- Continue supporting open data initiatives, through funding provided by Horizon 2020 and Connecting Europe Facility (CEF).
+Continue supporting open data initiatives, notably through funding provided by the CIP ICT Policy Support Programme and the future Connecting Europe Facility (CEF).